 Theory Y highlights the work satisfaction of employees and gives authority to the employees to creatively approach the tasks.
 At some point, theory Y shows the passion and interest of employees at work.
 Both theories cover distinct roles and assumptions that are defined below.

 - Individuals should be threatened and controlled strictly with the aim to keep them work hard and smart, as they dislike the work.

-- The human dislikes responsibilities, prefers to be directed, remains unambiguous and wishes for security averagely.
+- The human dislikes responsibilities prefer to be directed, remain unambiguous and wish for security averagely.

-- Today, above assumptions are applied across the most of the organizations and in the result two factors rise up constantly such as tough management consisting tight control and punishments and soft management that tend to offer comfort at work.
+- Today, the above assumptions are applied across most of the organizations and in the result, two factors rise up constantly such as tough management consisting of tight control and punishments and soft management that tend to offer comfort at work.